jimeUWOshkosh/Asterisk/README.old.txt

-This project got postponed
+This project got cancelled

-   Pulled out the backup OBi110
-     DID NOT update the firmware!!!

-   Stuff I learned about AT&T
-      We will get calls with no phone number
+   Having issues cell phones.
+Periodically no voice on the other end.
+   Sister #1 was giving negative reinforcement!
+     P.S.
+Sister #1's phone number and her name usually comes across fine.

+   Upgraded the firmware to
+      newcerts5.fw.bsdiff
+      OBi110-1-3-0-2886.fw
+   But then my sister #1 called and she could hear my parents but my parents could NOT hear her.

-      We will get calls with no one on the other end Receive calls from preapproved people sometimes
+   Now the project is out, my parents still receive calls with no on the other end talking.
-        with their name and number, some times with swat!

-   I'm going to make people NOT in the preapproved list to get a message to press a key to continue
+   I was going to make people not in the preapproved list and from my parent's Area Code and their Caller ID Name was
+     (WIRELESS CALLER, CELLULAR CALL, U.S. CELLULAR) to get a message to press a key to continue

-   Before implementing a blocking system, you should monitor incomming calls for a few months.
-So you don't stop automated systems for doctors, dentists and drug stores.
+   Will never get around to it now. ;-)

 ---
 June-2020